 Share this with your friends

 In a landmark vote on Wednesday, the PA Senate passed a limited medical marijuana bill that would provide some limited cannabis products to certain qualifying patients in Pennsylvania.
 Pennsylvanians suffering from epilepsy, seizure disorder, PTSD, MS and cancer patients will have limited access to medicinal cannabis products.
-Senators Mike Folmer (R – Lebanon) and Daylin Leach (D – Montgomery) worked tirelessly throughout 2014 with parents of severely ill children to build widespread bipartisan support for medicinal cannabis reform.
+Senator Mike Folmer (R – Lebanon) worked tirelessly throughout 2014 with parents of severely ill children to build widespread bipartisan support for medicinal cannabis reform.